The Invisible Bottleneck Behind Every AI Chip

 Fitch Ratings revised its outlook on ASE to stable in late 2025, affirming the company at BBB.
 The rating agency noted the structural demand drivers behind ASE's growth, while flagging the capital intensity required to keep pace.
 At $5.5 billion in annual capital expenditure, ASE is investing at a rate that would have been unthinkable for a packaging firm five years ago.

 The question is whether AI demand sustains at these levels.
 ASE's management has been clear that they view the demand as structural rather than cyclical, driven by the ongoing buildout of AI infrastructure across cloud, edge, and device computing.
-If they are right, the doubling of LEAP revenue in 2026 may be just the beginning.
+This aligns with broader patterns we've seen in Southeast Asia's surging AI investment, suggesting the growth has fundamental staying power.

 Frequently Asked Questions